chonla/cotton/docs/syntax/assertions.md

 ## Regular Expression Assertion

 Regular expression is used in equality and difference assertion.
 The pattern is enclosed between slashes like in Javascript.

+{: .info }
-The value to be asserted **MUST** be string.
+The value to be asserted with regular expression assertion **MUST** be string.

 **Example**